The UPES School of Engineering offers the following minors, which can be taken up by students besides their core specializations

 Fire Safety Engineering

 Fire safety specialists use the basic tools of engineering and science to help protect people, property and operations from fire and explosions.
-This minor program helps HSE students to focus on fire safety aspects.
+This course helps HSE students to focus on fire safety aspects.
 This will enable them to understand the principles of fire prevention and protection, apply techniques for safer design and monitoring of facilities, processes and systems.
 Fire safety engineers can be called on to provide a broad range of services.

 AI has been finding applications across a series of sectors, including mechanical, electrical, petroleum renewable energy and utilities.
 AI is among the fastest-growing tech sectors.
 It combines a wide variety of advanced technologies to give machines the ability to learn, adapt, make decisions and display behaviours not explicitly programmed into their original capabilities.